 A password pop-up box will appear.
 This is where you basically add the root user password.
 Enter the password and click “ok”.

 If everything goes correctly so far, you should see the right side that says

 Remote site with server-side files.

-Now the screen is split into two halves, where left side shows local files and the right side shows the files in the server.
+Now the screen is split into two halves, where the left side shows local files and the right side shows the files on the server.

 On the right side field area — next to

 Remote site enter the directory where you want to upload your project files.